jtranberg/clock_multi_thread/clock/bin/readme.txt

 Welcome to my Clock.
 Time from around the world.
 This Java project shows the ability to multi thread with priority to chosen threads.
-It uses a for loop to iterate through the threads
+It uses a for loop to iterate through the  call threads It uses a for loop to iterate through the display threads.
-It uses a for loop to iterate through the display threads.
+Uses Runnable Interface for thread control